Sports Physiotherapy

 How is sports physiotherapy different from general physiotherapy?

-Do you work alongside coaches or other professionals?
+How do you work alongside coaches or other professionals?